Environment

 Mei Lau | Better World Info

-We highlight hardworking conservation initiatives, and provide a wealth of information on rewilding, the 30 by 30 initiative outlined in the UN Biodiversity summit COP15 and the global deal for nature.
+We highlight hardworking conservation initiatives and provide information on rewilding, the 30 by 30 initiative outlined in the UN Biodiversity Summit COP15 and the global deal for nature.

 A white seabird is sitting on a rocky shoreline surrounded by red and blue plastic fishing nets and other debris.